niket-iiith/ssd-lab-activity-3/2024201076/README.md

 	•	After importing the data, you can run the queries provided in the 2024201076_q1_A.sql file.
     •   Execute each query from the <roll_number>_q1_A.sql file by copying and pasting it into the MySQL prompt.

-# ASSUMPTIONS

-# B) Retrieve the 10 most expensive products, skipping the first 5
-- assumed MSRP as the expense of the product, so higher the amount of MSRP --> more expensive is the product